ianfnelson/blog.iannelson.uk/content/posts/2005-12-21-beer-advent-calendar-day-twenty-one.md

   - tidy

 ---
-&#8220;Jingle Knockers&#8221; isn&#8217;t exactly a phrase that inspires confidence, but this 5.5% ABV from [Skinner&#8217;s Brewery][1] in Cornwall is really good, definitely on a par with the stuff I&#8217;ve tried from Hambleton Ales and the Harviestoun Brewery.
+&#8220;Jingle Knockers&#8221; isn’t exactly a phrase that inspires confidence, but this 5.5% ABV from [Skinner’s Brewery][1] in Cornwall is really good, definitely on a par with the stuff I’ve tried from Hambleton Ales and the Harviestoun Brewery.
 Smooth and strong, with subtle hints of Christmas pud &#8211; mmmm&#8230;

-Oh, and if you&#8217;re still confused by that name, the label handily explains all:
+Oh, and if you’re still confused by that name, the label handily explains all:

 > _&#8220;Known as the Tin Mine Fairies, the Cornish Knockers used to guide the miners to the rich veins of ore by knocking.
-With the demise of mining over the years, many knockers have ;returned to grass&#8217; where, in disguise, they help with the brewing of their ales.&#8221;_
+With the demise of mining over the years, many knockers have ;returned to grass’ where, in disguise, they help with the brewing of their ales.&#8221;_

 So there you go!
-Gosh, isn&#8217;t drinking beer every day educational?
+Gosh, isn’t drinking beer every day educational?

  [1]: http://www.skinnersbrewery.com/